ovh/docs/pages/account/api/apiv2/guide.en-gb.md

 As a customer, you will be responsible for choosing the version you use.
 You will need to specify which major version of the specification will be used with your account.

-When a new major release is released, the previous major release will remain active for a specified period of time in the *changelog* to give you time to adapt your applications.
+When a new major version is released, the previous major release will remain active for a specified period of time in the *changelog* to give you time to adapt your applications.
 Before the availability period for the previous major version ends, you will need to ensure that your applications using the OVHcloud API are still compatible, and make the major version change in your Control Panel.
 If you do not do so, you will be automatically migrated to the latest major version at the end of your current major release availability period.

 #### Select a specific major version of the API